vladagurets/react-cancelable/readme.md

 # Fetch vs Axios

-There is no differen what HTTP client you use.
+There is no difference what HTTP client you use.
 Package have one important rule - HTTP client must accept [AbortController signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal).

 ```javascript
 function makeFetchRequest(controller) {